 Friendships in Taiwan

-Expect friends to cancel plans at the last minute for family affairs – family takes precedence in Taiwanese society, and this isn’t considered rude.
+Expect friends to cancel plans at the last minute for family affairs – this isn't considered rude, as family takes precedence in Taiwanese society.
 Unreliable RSVPs and uninvited guests, even when reservations are involved, are also common.

-Local friends may also not directly tell an expat when they are upset with them.
-It can be difficult for foreigners to discern indirect cues from locals, especially when saying “no” is involved.
+Local friends may also not tell you directly if they are upset with you.
+It can also be difficult to discern indirect cues from locals, especially since they will generally avoid saying "no" outright.

 Even though Taiwanese people are less direct in some ways, they can be more direct in others.
-A Taiwanese person may not tell someone that they are upset or they may not express open disagreement, but many will make remarks about their expat friends’ complexion, changes in weight or other things that wouldn’t be mentioned in the West.
+A Taiwanese person may not express open disagreement, but many will make remarks about their friends' complexion, changes in weight, or other things that wouldn't be mentioned in the West.

 Expat women can expect to be safe, treated with respect and earn equal wages in Taiwan.
 On the whole, Taiwanese laws protect women.

-Despite high levels of gender equality in Taiwan, some traditionally minded locals do wonder about women who are single, unmarried or don’t have children.
-Some employers might also be overly familiar and offer unsolicited life advice or have sexist notions about the emotional or family needs of female employees.
+Despite high levels of gender equality in Taiwan, some traditionally minded locals do wonder about women who are single, unmarried or don't have children.
+Some employers might also be overly familiar and offer unsolicited life advice, or have inappropriate notions about female employees' emotional or family needs.

 Further reading